-- After the soaking is done, the plant should be able to dry completely within that time frame.
+- After the soaking, the plant should dry entirely within that time.

-A blooming plant should be rinsed rather than soaked in water, and the delicate blossoms should be rinsed with care.
+Meanwhile, a blooming plant should be rinsed rather than soaked in water, and delicate blossoms should be rinsed carefully.

-- Put your plants in a colander or strainer and rinse them under running water for a few minutes.
+- Alternatively, put your plants in a colander or strainer and rinse them under running water for a few minutes.

 - Make sure the entire plant’s surface has been thoroughly soaked.

 - Turn the plant upside down to drain the excess water or place it in a paper towel.

 - Lastly, let the water run off before placing them back on its display.